Subwoofer Enclosure Volume

 Practical Tips

-- ✓Add 15–20% to the calculated Vb to allow for air volume displaced by internal bracing, damping material, and driver displacement.
-Measure the finished box volume with water or calculate from interior dimensions minus structures.
+- ✓Add 15-20% to calculated net Vb for internal bracing, driver displacement, and damping material.
+Measure finished box volume accurately: fill with packing peanuts, remove and measure volume, or calculate from interior dimensions minus structures.
+Per Parts Express guidelines, internal volume uncertainty should be under 5%.

 Common Mistakes